vrajroham/laravel-bitpay/README.md

 ```
 ## Steps to configure and pair with BitPay Server

-- Add following keys to `.env` file and updated the details:
+- Add following keys to `.env` file and updated the details ([view more about configuration](https://support.bitpay.com/hc/en-us/articles/115003001063-How-do-I-configure-the-PHP-BitPay-Client-Library-)):

     ```dotenv
     BITPAY_PRIVATE_KEY_PATH=/tmp/bitpay.pri